stevenrichter16/GuessMyWord/ReplayVisualizationPlan.md

 ## Interaction flow
 1. **Start replay**: After a game ends, a "Replay in 10 seconds" button appears beside the final guess.
-2. **Autoplay timeline**: Cards slide in one-by-one, ~0.8–1.0 seconds each (10–12 turns max keeps the total near 10s).
+2. **Autoplay timeline**: Show all 20 turns; cards slide in at ~0.4–0.5 seconds each, yielding a ~10–12s total replay.
 3. **Per-turn card content**:
    - Turn number and the asked question.
    - Player answer (Yes/No/Maybe/Not sure) with color-coded chip.